onliseguros/docs/content/docs/glossary/common_terms.md

 ### Cash Flow

-Financial movements and records of transactions made in the platform.
+Records of transactions made in the platform.
 Contain information about provisioned and future payments, flow of money in and out.

+### Financial Movements

+Financial movements of transactions made in the platform.
+Contain information about bank statements and the actual register of money in and out.
+Holds the balances for the insurance company itself within the platform.

 ### Insurer